Elections NWT: Chief Electoral Officer of Canada

-In 1905 the populated regions of the Northwest Territories were carved out to form Alberta and Saskatchewan.
-The territorial government was reduced to an appointed council, and the Lieutenant Governor replaced by a Commissioner.
-The Council and Commissioner were moved by the federal government to the nation's capital, Ottawa, Ontario.
+In 1905, the populated regions of the Northwest Territories were carved out to form Alberta and Saskatchewan.
+The territorial government was reduced to an appointed council, and the lieutenant governor replaced by a commissioner.
+The council and commissioner were moved by the federal government to the nation's capital, Ottawa, Ontario.
 Another general election was not held for 46 years.
-An Elections Ordinance was introduced in 1951 that, among other changes enfranchised women.
+An elections ordinance was introduced in 1951 that, among other changes enfranchised women.
 The Office of the Chief Electoral Officer of Canada then oversaw territorial elections.
 Revision of territorial electoral districts remained subject to an act of the Parliament of Canada.

 Establishment of Elections NWT

 The Northwest Territories Legislature passed an amended Elections Act in the 10th Legislative Assembly in 1987 to create an independent agency to oversee elections.
-The agency was intended to run the 1991 Northwest Territories general election, but was not ready in time.
+The agency was intended to run the 1991 Northwest Territories general election but was not ready in time.
 Elections Canada continued to run elections in the territory until 1997, with the last general election under federal authority occurring in 1995.

 Elections NWT was supposed to take full control of election regulation in time for the 1995 Northwest Territories general election.
-Among other issues, lack of funding prevented the Legislative Assembly from appointing a resident Chief Electoral Officer.
+Among other issues, lack of funding prevented the legislative assembly from appointing a resident chief electoral officer.

 Instead, the 1995 general election was run by Elections Canada.
-Jean-Pierre Kingsley served as the Chief Electoral Officer to oversee electoral operations and resident staff.
+Jean-Pierre Kingsley served as the chief electoral officer to oversee electoral operations and resident staff.
 Elections Canada was also responsible for publishing reports and returns related to the election.

 Nunavut

-On April 1, 1999 the territory of Nunavut was carved out of the eastern portion of the Northwest Territories.
+On April 1, 1999, the territory of Nunavut was carved out of the eastern portion of the Northwest Territories.
 A general election was called to elect members to the Legislative Assembly of Nunavut.

 Elections NWT was mandated to oversee the first Nunavut general election because an agency had not yet been created in the new territory, and the election laws of the Northwest Territories were still in use.
 The agency also ran Nunavut's first by-election held in the electoral district of Quttiktuq on December 4, 2000.

-After the general election, David Hamilton, Chief Electoral Officer (NWT) recommended the creation of a similar non-partisan agency for Nunavut.
+After the general election, David Hamilton, the chief electoral officer at the time, recommended the creation of a similar non-partisan agency for Nunavut.
 This recommendation helped to establish Elections Nunavut.
 The recommendations were subsequently adopted.

 Recent developments

 Amendments to the Elections and Plebiscites Act in 2010 introduced voter identification requirements into territorial elections.

-Amendments in early 2007 entrenched fixed election dates into law and gave the Chief Electoral Officer the power to issue writs on order of the Commissioner of the Northwest Territories.
-The move towards a fixed election date followed a Canada-wide trend, but also avoided the next election being held in December, in conflict with scheduled municipal elections as well as the darkest and coldest day of winter.
+Amendments in early 2007 entrenched fixed election dates into law and gave the chief electoral officer the power to issue writs on order of the commissioner of the Northwest Territories.
+The move towards fixed election dates followed a Canada-wide trend but also avoided the next election being held in December, in conflict with scheduled municipal elections as well as the darkest and coldest day of winter.